 New Gold Inc (NGD) - Cash Flow Conversion Efficiency

-Based on the latest financial reports, New Gold Inc (NGD) has a cash flow conversion efficiency ratio of 0.227x as of September 2025.
+Based on the latest financial reports, New Gold Inc (NGD) has a cash flow conversion efficiency ratio of 0.175x as of December 2025.
 Cash flow conversion efficiency measures how effectively a company's net assets (equity) generate operating cash flow.
-It is calculated by dividing operating cash flow (CA$280.77 Million ≈ $203.10 Million USD) by net assets (CA$1.24 Billion ≈ $895.83 Million USD).
+It is calculated by dividing operating cash flow (CA$333.16 Million ≈ $241.00 Million USD) by net assets (CA$1.91 Billion ≈ $1.38 Billion USD).
 A higher ratio indicates that the company is more efficient at using its equity to generate cash flow from its core operations.
+See NGD cash and liquid assets coverage to measure how many days the company can operate on defensive assets alone.

 New Gold Inc Competitors by Cash Flow Conversion Efficiency